 Repainting the Coat of Arms may have been the perfect job for Marcellus.
 “We painted a lot when I was younger, but I don’t think I’ve done much since I was 12.
 It felt good to be creative.
 I enjoy following a project through from start to finish.
 It’s a feeling of accomplishment.”

-The Coat of Arms Marcellus worked on was created by King’s students and used for nearly 100 years.
+The Coat of Arms Marcellus worked on was created by King’s fourth President, George McCawley, in 1867 and used for nearly 100 years.
 It combines the Royal Arms with the Arms of Nova Scotia, the Diocese of Nova Scotia and Oxford University, on which King’s is patterned.
 In 1964, it was discovered that the Coat of Arms had never been officially sanctioned by the College of Arms.
-Two years later, in 1966, King’s was granted the Coat of Arms that we use today.
+That year King’s registered the Coat of Arms that we use today.

 Repainting the Coat of Arms is but one of many Facilities projects underway this summer to get campus ready to welcome students back to King’s on Move-In Day.